AI Adoption Framework for Infrastructure

 Experimentation

-Use cases and inference APIs
+Validated use cases and APIs

 Azure ML, AKS